LeiaQuesada/boilerplate-npm/docs/package-json-info.md

 Use of a Tilde-Character(~) will always use the latest patch version of a dependency.
 - To allow an npm dependency to update to the latest PATCH version, you can prefix the dependency’s version with the tilde (~) character.

+Use the caret (^) to prefix the version in your dependencies to allow npm to update it to any new MINOR release.